damianobarbati/envk/README.md

 Features:
 - auto-detect of `.env.<NODE_ENV>` or `.env` file
 - support for custom `.env` filename with `ENVK` environment variable
-- support for variable expansiong
+- support for variable expansion
 - support for single quotes
 - support for double quotes
 - support for empty lines